chocola-mint/ChocoWater/README.md

 Once installed, you'll want to add the `ChocoWaterRenderFeature` to your `Renderer 2D` asset, and change the `Post Transparent Layer Mask` to contain *only* the layer where the water object is going to reside.
 For example, you may use the built-in "Water" layer.
 ![image](https://github.com/chocola-mint/ChocoWater/assets/56677134/98c45379-2b7a-43e6-9716-320ba3926829)

-Finally, add the prefab `ChocoWater` inside the `Prefab` folder into your scene, and enter play mode to see the water rendered.
+Finally, add the prefab `ChocoWater` by right-clicking the scene hierarchy and selecting "ChocoWater", and enter play mode to see the water rendered.

 ## Material Properties